 Once established, Miyawaki forests require less maintenance due to their density.
-The compact planting improves moisture retention, suppresses weed growth and provides resistance to environmental stressors, such as drought or pests.
+The compact planting improves moisture retention, suppresses weed growth and provides resistance to environmental stressors, such as drought, pests or vandalism.
 This self-sustaining characteristic makes the Miyawaki method a cost-effective and efficient solution when combined with more conventional planting techniques.